 On January 21, Abe allegedly shot Lee Hung Jong, a 65-year-old former Sumiyoshi-kai member, three times in the chest and arm inside a karaoke parlor in the Kabukicho red-light district.

-Just before his apprehension on Thursday, police spotted a vehicle that is believed to have been used by the suspect.
-When he arrived to use the vehicle, Abe was wearing a women’s wig and brown hat, a disguise that he believed to have used during his time on the run.
+Just before apprehending the suspect, police spotted a vehicle that he is believed to have been using.
+When he approached the vehicle, Abe was wearing a women’s wig and brown hat, a disguise that he believed to have used during his time on the run.

 “I aimed for his heart and fired several shots,” Abe was quoted by police in admitting to murder upon his arrest.
 At the time, the suspect was in possession of a bag containing one pistol and six rounds of ammunition.